Construction Project Management Services and Construction Books

 • Be aware of the local labor codes and wage rates.

 • Understand the productivity of the local workers – these can vary significantly between different countries and I’ve known it to vary by a factor of five.
 Imagine pricing a project on an assumed productivity and the actual productivity achieved is only 20% of what you allowed!
+Why is there poor productivity on your construction project?

 construction management construction project management